Functions of fat in the body

 Fat's can be categories in the following three categories:

-flow chart of types of fats
+flow chart of types of fats, including saturated fats, unsaturated fats, and trans fats

 Omega-9 fats are considered to be monounsaturated fats, while omega-3 and omega-6 fats are considered to be polyunsaturated fats.